Circular economy: History and aims

 Of particular concern is the irrevocable loss of raw materials due to their increase in entropy in the linear business model.
 Starting with the production of waste in manufacturing, the entropy increases further by mixing and diluting materials in their manufacturing assembly, followed by corrosion and wear and tear during the usage period.
 At the end of the life cycle, there is an exponential increase in disorder arising from the mixing of materials in landfills.
 As a result of this directionality of the entropy law, the world's resources are effectively "lost forever".

 Circular development is directly linked to the circular economy and aims to build a sustainable society based on recyclable and renewable resources, to protect society from waste, and to be able to form a model that no longer considering resources as infinite.
 This new model of economic development focuses on the production of goods and services, taking into account environmental and social costs.
 Circular development, therefore, supports the circular economy to create new societies in line with new waste management and sustainability objectives that meet the needs of citizens.
 It is about enabling economies and societies, in general, to become more sustainable.

 However, critiques of the circular economy suggest that proponents of the circular economy may overstate the potential benefits of the circular economy.
 These critiques put forward the idea that the circular economy has too many definitions to be delimited, making it an umbrella concept that, although exciting and appealing, is hard to understand and assess.
 Critiques mean that the literature ignores much-established knowledge.
 In particular, it neglects the thermodynamic principle that one can neither create nor destroy matter.
 Therefore, a future where waste no longer exists, where material loops are closed, and products are recycled indefinitely is, in any practical sense, impossible.
 They point out that a lack of inclusion of indigenous discourses from the Global South means that the conversation is less eco-centric than it depicts itself.
 There is a lack of clarity as to whether the circular economy is more sustainable than the linear economy and what its social benefits might be, in particular, due to diffuse contours.
 Other issues include the increasing risks of cascading failures which are a feature of highly interdependent systems, and have potential harm to the general public.
-When implemented in bad faith, touted "Circular Economy" activities can often be little more than reputation and impression management for public relations purposes by large corporations and other vested interests; constituting a new form of greenwashing.
-It may thus not be the panacea many had hoped for.
+When implemented in bad faith, touting "circular economy" activities may be used for reputation and as impression management for public relations purposes by large corporations and other vested interests; constituting a new form of greenwashing.
+It may thus not be the cure-all many had hoped for.